Lake Boon: History

 Part of the lake was originally "Boon's Pond" which was named after Matthew Boon, an explorer from Charlestown, Massachusetts, who came to the area in 1660.
 He was the first of two settlers in Stow and was supposedly killed by Native Americans near the Lake on February 14, 1676.
 A monument was erected in 1883 as a memorial to Boon.

 The extents of Boon Pond were originally entirely within the first basin of present-day Lake Boon.
 In 1847 the water rights to Boon Pond were purchased by Amory Maynard and a dam was built to increase the size of the pond, leading local residents to start referring to it as a lake.
 The intent was to add to the water reserve needed for powering the Assabet Woolen Mill, in the town of Maynard.
 At first, the extents of the pond increased with spring melt and decreased as water was let out during the summer months.
 Once the woolen mill converted to coal-fired power the need for Lake Boon's water was ended, and a more permanent water level was established.
 The expansion went into the Ramshorn Meadow and the Ramshorn Swamp.
 The meadow area is now known as the second basin, while the swamp area is known as the third and fourth basins.

 Lake Boon became a popular summer vacationing spot towards the end of 19th century.
 It was accessible by two railroad lines that ran through the adjacent communities.
 These railroad lines came out of Boston, giving residents of the city easy access.
 At this time Lake Boon had a hotel, many clubs, two post offices, churches, and stores around the edges of the lake.
-In order to get from the railroad stops to the lake's most popular locations, a ferry service was started around 1900 that sailed between Whitman’s Crossing near the Sudbury Rd bridge in Stow and the Ordway Station in Hudson.
-The first steamship was named Cleo and ran until 1910, when a gas-powered ferry called the Princess replaced the it.
+In order to get from the railroad stops to the lake's most popular locations, a ferry service was started around 1900 that sailed between Whitman's Crossing near the Sudbury Rd bridge in Stow and the Ordway Station in Hudson.
+The first steamship was named Cleo and ran until 1910, when a gas-powered ferry called the Princess replaced it.
 The mass adoption of automobiles in the mid-20th century made it easier for people to travel longer distances to other destinations, decreasing tourism to Lake Boon.
 Eventually, this settling of activity on and around the lake made way for permanent residents to live there.
 With the lack of visitors and increase in residents, the hotel was shut down.